sararst/portfolio/README.md

 I'm a 23-years-old student with a profound interest in machine learning and deep learning, currently pursuing a Master's Double Degree in Data Science and Intelligent Communication Systems at EURECOM and Politecnico di Torino.
 I have a strong foundation in mathematics, data analysis, and communications and thrive in multicultural environments.
 I am always eager for new challenges.

+## Professional Experience

+### Data Engineer Intern
+**Qualcomm, Munich**
+August 2024 - Ongoing
+- Supporting the Data Engineering team with data architecture and data pipeline challenges, managing data flows
+- Implementing a deep learning model for anomaly detection on semiconductors

+### Data Analyst
+**Politecnico di Torino, Remote**
+April 2024 - Ongoing
+- Preprocessed and analyzed 100+ sensor data for the CALOS (Campus: Logistics and Sustainability) department to identify trends and anomalies
+- Collaborated with team members to enhance data-driven decision-making processes.

+### PCTO scholarship holder
+**Politecnico di Torino, Remote and On-site**
+March 2024 - May 2024
+- Supported the educational activities of the "Ingegneria Informatica è creatività" program, divided in 4 modules: Data Science, Design and Impact of Software, Mobile Applications, and Internet of Things, and aimed at promoting computer engineering to secondary school female students, emphasizing it as a neutral discipline, free from gender stereotypes.
+- Prepared materials for the final challenge, which involved proposing and developing a tiny sorter using Teachable Machines and Arduino.
+- Contributed to the program's goal of enhancing problem-solving skills and creativity among students through hands-on learning experiences.

+### Mathematics Tutor
+**GoStudent, Remote**
+November 2022 - Ongoing
+- Boosted my current student’s math grade from 5 to 9 and physics grade from 6 to 8 through targeted tutoring
+- Created a series of video tutorials covering complex mathematical topics, accessed by 200+ students

+### WeAreHere Mentor
+**Politecnico di Torino, Remote and On-site, Torino, Italy**
+September 2022 - Ongoing
+- Mentored 60+ female bachelor’s students, providing guidance and support for their studies in STEM field
+- Acted as the lead mentor, coordinating the activities of other 30 mentors and served as the main point of contact

+### Ambassador
+**Reply, Remote and On-site, Torino, Italy**
+April 2022 - October 2024
+- Worked in teams to achieve goals and complete tasks, emphasizing eﬀective teamwork
+- Led the organization of the Reply Challenge event at EURECOM, coordinating the participation of 50 students

+### Teaching Assistant of Linear Algebra
+**Politecnico di Torino, Torino, Italy**
+March 2022 - July 2022
+- Demonstrated teaching ability in linear algebra and geometry to first-year bachelor’s students.
+- Successfully taught complex concepts, fostering a deep understanding of mathematical principles.

 ## Education

 ### AI Programming with Python Nanodegree